I discovered that this film existed

 Especially if one of the three characters exists exclusively as a special effect tweaked voice-over.

-The first half of the film is an exemplary study on Brechtian/Artudian/Ionescoian absurdity.
+the film is an exemplary study on Brechtian/Artudian/Ionescoian absurdity.

 The titular ghost, (represented corporeally by Anna Ishida ) goes about her daily life.
 Waking up.
 Making breakfast for herself.
 Eating the breakfast she made for herself.
 Plunging a butter-knife into her hand.